Skip to main content

 • Incorrect or missing volume, issue, page number(s)

-The source type can also be inaccurate.
-For instance, an article on an online news site can be cited as an entire webpage.
+• Inaccurate source type (i.e., an article on an online news site can be cited as an entire webpage)

-In addition, not all citation generators follow the most recent edition of a citation style.
-For example, some citation generators use MLA 8th edition when the current MLA edition is the 9th edition.
+Additionally, not all citation generators adhere to the most recent edition of a citation style.
+For example, some citation generators use the 8th edition of MLA, whereas the current edition of MLA is the 9th edition.
+You can double-check which edition is most recent by referring to the respective citation guides and resources.

-Just because citation generators can sometimes produce inaccurate citations doesn't mean you should avoid them entirely!
-You are free to use these tools, but with any tool, you must learn how to utilize generators effectively and responsibly.
+However, just because citation generators can sometimes produce inaccurate citations doesn't mean you should avoid them entirely!
+You are free to use these tools, but as with any tool, you must learn how to utilize generators effectively and responsibly.

-First, throughout the research process, be sure to evaluate your sources for credibility, reliability, accuracy, perspective and more.
-Then, double check the formatting and information on each generated citation.
+First, be sure to evaluate your sources for credibility, reliability, accuracy, perspective, and other considerations throughout the research process.
+Then, double-check the formatting and information on each generated citation.
 This includes:

 • Capitalization of titles and publications